scottslowe/weblog/content/post/2017-12-11-using-vagrant-with-azure.md

     az ad sp create-for-rbac

 Make note of the values returned in the command's JSON response; you'll need them later.
-You'll also want to know your Azure subscription ID, which you can obtain by running `az account list --query '[?isDefault].id' -o tsv`.
+You'll also want to know your Azure subscription ID, which you can obtain by running `az account list --query '[?isDefault].id' -o tsv`. _(Note: as pointed out by reader Jochen Schissler, the command listed above creates an entity with Contributor permissions at the Subscription level.
+For some folks, this isn't possible/acceptable due to security policies.
+It is perfectly fine to create a service principal and grant permissions at the resource group level, although it must still have Contributor permissions.)_

 Now that you've installed Vagrant, installed the `vagrant-azure` plugin, downloaded the dummy Azure box, and have created the Azure AD service principal, you're ready to start spawning some Azure VMs with Vagrant.